beam-ucla/beam-website/about.md

 ## How do I join?

-_Fall 2020 Update:_ We'll be hosting info sessions in mid/late August and week 1 or 2 of fall quarter.
-Stay tuned for specific dates!
+We'll be hosting an **info session Wednesday of Week 1** (10/7) at 6pm ([zoom link](https://ucla.zoom.us/j/93399275480?pwd=TndrREZLU0o2K2R6Vm1CR05CSG5LQT09))!
 You can fill out our [interest form](https://forms.gle/TjkkNKZtcaP9qoHL7) to receive email updates.

-Come out to our Tuesday night meetings at 6pm in Boelter 7702!
-No application necessary, and we accept new members year-round.
-You can also shoot us an email at [uclabeam@ucla.edu](mailto:uclabeam@ucla.edu).
+We have no formal application, and we accept new members year-round!
+Come out to our weekly Monday meetings at 6pm to get involved.
+You can find the zoom link on our [Facebook]({{site.facebook}}) or shoot us an email at [uclabeam@ucla.edu](mailto:uclabeam@ucla.edu).

 ## When/where do you meet?

-_Fall 2020 Update:_ Meeting dates & times TBD!
-All meetings and lessons will be over Zoom.

-We have weekly curriculum meetings Tuesdays at 6pm in Boelter 7702.
+We have weekly curriculum meetings Mondays from 6-7pm over Zoom (previously in Boelter 7702).
+We spend these meetings preparing our lesson for the week and working on any new curriculum needed.
 Every Thursday and Friday we travel from campus to a local elementary school to give a lesson plan for students from 2:00 pm to 5:00 pm.
 Current participating schools are [Melrose Elementary School](https://melrose-lausd-ca.schoolloop.com/) and [Crescent Heights Elementary School](https://crescentheightsmagnet-lausd-ca.schoolloop.com/).

+Note: Lesson times will be Thursdays 3-4pm and Fridays 3-4pm over Zoom for Fall 2020 since no transportation time is needed.

 ## How much of a time commitment is BEAM?